Multiple Organ Dysfunction Syndrome in Sepsis Workup

 Staging

-There are 2 well-defined forms of multiple organ dysfunction syndrome (MODS).
+There are two well-defined forms of multiple organ dysfunction syndrome (MODS).
 In both, the development of acute lung injury (ALI) or ARDS is of key importance to the natural history.
 ARDS is the earliest manifestation in all cases (see the images below).

 In the more common form of MODS, the lungs are the predominant—and often the only—organ system affected until very late in the disease.
 These patients most often present with a primary pulmonary disorder, such as pneumonia, aspiration, contusion, near drowning, exacerbation of chronic obstructive pulmonary disease (COPD), hemorrhage, or pulmonary embolism.